-You’ll be spending a lot of time in this central space, so it’s ultra important to get this one right.
-Invest in some high quality basics to ensure a strong foundation that you can build on as you grow into your new home.
+You’ll be spending a lot of time in this central space, so it’s ultra-important to get this one right.
+Invest in some high-quality basics to ensure a strong foundation that you can build on as you grow into your new home.

 The right couch

 You’ll want to put a bit of thought into this one because the right couch makes the space.
 Not only should you consider your personal style, but think about the size of the room and how it will fit with other existing pieces.
-Make sure you take your time to test a few because it’s all about optimal comfort (within budget of course).
+Make sure you take your time to test a few because it’s all about optimal comfort (within the budget of course).

 TV and sound system

-Generally the living room is all about entertaining — both yourself and those you love — so it’s important that you’ve got the goods to do the trick.
-You’ll need a great great TV and a sound system to match.
+Generally, the living room is all about entertaining — both yourself and those you love — so it’s important that you’ve got the goods to do the trick.
+You’ll need a great TV and a sound system to match.
 Going big isn’t always better here.
 Think about the space and how close you’ll be sitting to the screen and speakers.
 This will help you choose a system that will suit your needs.

 House your spiffy new equipment in an equally fabulous entertainment cabinet.
 Styles and sizes are pretty diverse so think about the overall aesthetic you’d like to achieve in the room.
-If you’re aiming for a laid back scandinavian style, a light tone timber unit with clean lines will do just fine.
+If you’re aiming for a laid back Scandinavian style, a light tone timber unit with clean lines will do just fine.
 If you’re going for eclectic, glass or metal with elaborating detailing might be more your style.

 Tables, tables, tables

 Many modern apartments lack the floor space to accommodate side tables and a coffee table, but your new home likely won’t come with such restrictions.
 If it suits your style, splash out on both.
-You’ll definitely have the space.
+You’ll definitely have space.
 Again, it’s important to think about your overall design and choose tables that will work with each other and your other pieces.

 Decor for style

 Last but certainly not least, you’ll want to incorporate all of those little pieces that tie the room together.
 This is where you can really inject some personality.
-Whether it’s a large statement piece of art, a colourful rug, or knick knacks that remind you of personal memories, these are the items that will make your new house start to feel like home.
+Whether it’s a large statement piece of art, a colourful rug, or knick-knacks that remind you of personal memories, these are the items that will make your new house start to feel like home.